yasirbhutta/yasirbhutta.github.io/ms-excel/docs/basics.md

 ### Rename a worksheet

-1. To rename a sheet, tap the sheet name at the bottom of the screen
+1. To view your sheets, tap the bottom left button on the toolbar.
+2. Then select the sheet you want to rename and tap on sheet tab again to open a context menu.
-2. Tap **'rename'**
+3. Tap **'rename'**
-3. enter a new name
+4. enter a new name

+or

+ To rename the sheet, double-tap on the tab and enter a new name.

 ### Delete a worksheet

-1. To Delete a sheet, tap the sheet name at the bottom of the screen
+1. To view your sheets, tap the bottom left button on the toolbar.
+2. Then select the sheet you want to delete and tap on sheet tab again to open a context menu.
-2. Tap **'Delete sheet'**
+3. Tap **'Delete sheet'**
-3. Tap **OK Button**
+4. Tap **OK Button**

 ### Reorder sheets